mukeshlandedworld/sudoku34-microservice/README.md

 # Sudoku Microservice Java Web Service

-This project demonstrates how to develop a microfrontend web application using Java without any MVC framework and JavaFX.
-It provides a simple UI for users to enter a number, validate the input, and display alerts based on the validation result.
-The validation is performed by calling an external Sudoku microservice.
+The Sudoku Microservice project is a simple Java microservice designed to validate Sudoku puzzle entries.
+It provides an endpoint to validate the entered number for a specific row and column in a Sudoku grid, informing the user whether the input is valid or not.
+The generation of the Sudoku grid itself is out of scope for this project and can be obtained from an external source or mocked.

 ## Table of Contents